yutotetuota/bellcore-lib/docs/index.md

-# Bitcore v0.16.0
+# Bellcore v0.16.0

 ## Principles

 Bitcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
 The decentralized nature of the Bitcoin network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services.
-Bitcore provides a reliable API for JavaScript apps that need to interface with Bitcoin.
+Bellcore provides a reliable API for JavaScript apps that need to interface with Bellcoin.

-To get started, just `npm install bitcore` or `bower install bitcore`.
+To get started, just `npm install git://github.com/yutotetuota/bellcore` or `bower install git://github.com/yutotetuota/bellcore`.

 # Documentation Index